arbazsiddiqui/blog/content/posts/2020-05-16-building-your-first-chrome-extension-imdb-lookup.md

 });
 ```

-> I am putting my own OMDb's API here so that you can follow it with least friction.
+> I am putting my own OMDb's API here so that you can follow the tutorial with least friction.
 However if this breaks the internet 🤞and this api key usage reaches the limit, you can claim your free api key from [here](https://www.omdbapi.com/apikey.aspx).

 We are making a simple GET call using fetch and then displaying the result.
 Lets try this out.